klameer/intellisolve.co.uk_3/README.md

 The language of finance is written in Excel and even though there are alternatives out there, if your finance department has a computer, chances are that they will have a version of Excel running on it.
 The popularity of Excel is due to its flexibility.
 A spreadsheet can be many things.
 A report, a data set, a model and even a prediction of the future.

 ## VBA
+VBA allows you to enhance Excel and other MS Office programs by allowing you to write code to enhance their functionality.
+This includes doing things like automating processes
 VBA is a programming language within the MS Office suite of applications that allows you to extend their functionality.
 The scripts or macros allow you to build custom solutions to your business requirements.

 ## MS Access